skymandr/TailWimpLite/README.md

 Shortened from _light_ due to space restrictions.
 This refers to the fact that this is not a full tiling window manager, just a tool for moving windows about.
-If some day I can get this to work in a satisfactory manner, I may give making a more comprehensive windom management tool a go, in which case that will be called just _TailWimp_.
+If some day I can get this to work in a satisfactory manner, I may give making a more comprehensive window management tool a go, in which case that will be called just _TailWimp_.